stephen-bunn/bethesda-structs/docs/source/bethesda_structs.rst

 Bethesda Structs Package
 ========================
 The following is the automatically built documentation for the entire :mod:`bethesda_structs` package.
-All objects that are considered to be handlers for a Bethesda file format are subclasses of :class:`bethesda_structs._common.BaseFiletype`.
+All objects that are considered to be handlers for a Bethesda file format are subclasses of :class:`~._common.BaseFiletype`.

 ``Plugins`` and ``Archives`` adhere to the following naming conventions.
    - ``{GAME_PREFIX}Plugin`` - :class:`~.plugin.fnv.FNVPlugin`